 You’ll need a good credit score and a steady income to qualify for a mortgage.
 You must also provide proof of your financial background, which the lender must know.
 You need to satisfy the lender by showing them your monthly income and debts, which is how they determine if you can easily afford the monthly mortgage payments.

-If you have significant debt obligations or low income, it may be challenging to qualify for a mortgage even if you have enough money saved up for down payment and closing costs.
-It is advisable to speak with a real estate agent in such circumstances who can assess your situation in particular and then advise you on how best to finance your new home’s purchase.
+If you have significant debt obligations or low income, it may be challenging to qualify for a mortgage, even if you have enough money saved up for a down payment and closing costs.
+Speaking with a real estate agent who can assess your situation and advise you on how best to finance your new home purchase is recommended.

 Make sure to have your finances in order.
 You’ll need to have a down payment and your credit score ready to go before you can qualify for a mortgage.

 Be aware of the closing costs associated with selling your house.
 These include appraisal fees, title insurance, and legal fees.

 If you’d like to avoid paying these costs yourself, you may want to consider using a real estate agent.

 It’s critical to understand the type of mortgage you are eligible to obtain.